-When French swimmer Yannick Agnel won the 200 meters freestyle at the London Olympics in 2012, he made 32 arm strokes on his second length (i.e. 16 cycles).
-He completed the length in 26.0 seconds, which means that Agnel made an arm stroke every 0.72 seconds and performed 42 arm stroke cycles a minute, where each cycle carried his body forward by 2.6 meters.
-This is in other words the frequency and stroke length you need in order to match an Olympic champion.
+When French swimmer Yannick Agnel won the 200m freestyle at the London Olympics in 2012, he made 32 arm strokes on his second length (i.e., 16 cycles).
+He completed the length in 26.0 seconds, which means Agnel made an arm stroke every 0.72 seconds and performed 42 arm stroke cycles a minute, and each cycle carried his body forward by 2.6 meters.
+This is the frequency and stroke length you need in order to match an Olympic champion.

-Swedish Mikael Nelker is a serious triathlete who belongs to the top of non-professionals in Ironman competitions.
-By utilizing a watertight metronome, he was able to swim 50 meters in 34.9 seconds, which gave him a stroke length of 2.1 meters.
+Swede Mikael Nelker is a serious triathlete who is in the elite group of non-professionals in Ironman competitions.
+By utilizing a watertight metronome, he was able to swim 50 meters in 34.9 seconds, giving him a stroke length of 2.1 meters.
 This means that Nelker’s stroke length was 80 percent of Agnel’s, while his speed was at 74 percent.
 So, if Nelker would want to offer Agnel some competition, he needs to work on increasing his frequency without shortening his stroke length.
-This is complicated by the fact that triathletes don’t train enough swimming to be even close to their full potential.
-Luckily for them, however, triathlon competitions are not determined during the swimming, even though a weak performance when swimming may result in a worse position for the rest of the race.
+This is complicated by the fact that triathletes don’t train enough in swimming to be even close to their full potential.
+Luckily, triathlon competitions are not determined during the swimming, even though a weak performance when swimming may result in a worse position for the rest of the race.

-Frequencies of elite swimmers over different distances
+Frequencies of Elite Swimmers Over Different Distances